Petter Andersson: FC Midtjylland

 In June 2012, Andersson signed a four-year contract with the Danish club FC Midtjylland.
 Andersson was brought in to replace Jakob Poulsen on the central midfield, who recently had been signed by Monaco.

 He immediately established himself as a key player at Midtjylland.
 Notably, he scored in a 3–0 win against Randers FC on 12 May 2013 during the later stages of the season.
 Midtjylland eventually finished sixth in the Danish Superliga and failed to compete for international play.
 Andersson scored nine goals, a new career best, in a total of 26 appearances.
-He attracted interest from the domestic giants FC Copenhagen during the summer of 2013, whilst Midtjylland manager Glen Riddersholm named Andersson as one of the best players in the history of the club.
+He attracted interest from the domestic giants FC Copenhagen during the summer of 2013, while Midtjylland manager Glen Riddersholm named Andersson as one of the best players in the history of the club.

 Andersson eventually remained at the side and continued his fine scoring form into the start of the 2013–14 season.
 He scored the single goal of the game as Midtjylland won against FC Copenhagen, 1–0, on 28 July 2013.
 A less severe knee injury would later rule Andersson out from play for almost two months.
 Andersson would ultimately make 20 league appearances for the side during the season, scoring six goals, as Midtjylland finished third in the table.
 Most notably, Andersson scored a brace in a 4–0 away win against AGF Århus on 18 April 2014, with Kristian Bak Nielsen providing the assists for both of the goals.
 He occasionally also captained the side during the season.

 In 2014–15, Midtjylland won the Danish top tier for the first time in the club's history with Andersson being a key player.
 He featured in 23 league games, scoring four goals, as Midtjylland secured the title after a draw against FC Vestsjælland on 21 May 2015.

 In the beginning of the 2015–16 season, Midtjylland subsequently took part in the UEFA Europa League qualification rounds.
 In the play-off round, Midtjylland surprisingly knocked out the English Premier League-side Southampton with 2–1 on aggregate.
 Andersson played both legs in August 2015 and Claus Steinlein, the club's director of football, named his performances as the best in the team.

 Andersson's season would however end soon after, since he was forced to perform surgery on his knees.
 He managed to appear in four domestic games in the beginning of the season, and played his last minutes of football for Midtjylland on 17 September 2015 against Legia Warsaw in the group stage of the Europa League.
 Andersson got subbed off at half time, as Midtjylland secured a 1–0 win.
 On 9 April 2016, Midtjylland confirmed that Andersson was going to leave the club at the expiration of his contract the upcoming summer.